 Using state-of-the-art models for fire, vegetation and post-fire erosion, we analyzed the potential impacts of a landscape-scale fuel treatments program in the upper Mokelumne watershed.
 In addition, we examined who would benefit the most from investing in fuel treatments and reducing the risk of high-intensity wildfires.
 Our findings can help inform forest management not only in the Mokelumne watershed, but also in similar watersheds throughout the Sierra Nevada and the western United States.

-These maps from the study indicate the change in wildfire intensity when fuel treatments are applied:
+These maps from the study indicate the change in wildfire perimeter and intensity when fuel treatments are applied: